JGNN

 3.4.
 Debugging

-architectures.
-Here we cover what diagnostics to run, and how to make
+JGNN offers high-level tools for debugging architectures.
+Here we cover what diagnostics to run, and how to make sense of error messages to fix erroneous architectures.

-architectures.
 We already mentioned that model builder

 symbols should be assigned to before